recommend-games/blog/content/posts/sdj_2022_3/index.md

 {{< img src="316554" size="x300" alt="Dune: Imperium" >}}

 There have been much discussions beforehand if the jury would nominate a franchise game.
 They obviously did, and to paraphrase the jury's chairman Harald Schrapers, they simply don't care about these things, only if the game is fun.
-Many people will agree that {{% game 316554 %}}Dune: Imperium{{% /game %}} is – it us currently ranked as the #15 best game of all times on BGG.
+Many people will agree that {{% game 316554 %}}Dune: Imperium{{% /game %}} is – it's currently ranked as the 15th best game of all times on BGG.

 Does this make it the favourite to win {{% kdj %}}Kennerspiel des Jahres 2022{{% /kdj %}}?
 Not necessarily.
 For starters, it is pretty complex for an award that's meant to take gamers one (and only one!) step further than the typical {{% sdj %}}Spiel{{% /sdj %}}.
 There's also some consideration if this combination of deck building and worker placement is too similar to last year's nominee {{% game 312484 %}}Lost Ruins of Arnak{{% /game %}}.
 I don't think the jury cares - they might've, if {{% game 312484 %}}Arnak{{% /game %}} had actually won.